A Plaque Test for Redundancies in Relational Data [Extendend Version]: Introduction

-Figure~\ref{fig:relation3} shows the result of our plaque test.
-The smaller entropy values, darker hues, and additionally colored cells indicate that the relation now contains additional redundancies.
-For instance, the entropy value for band Anastacia is as low as~0.4, since it may be recovered from several dependencies, e.g., \enquote{ID $\rightarrow$ Band} and \enquote{BYear $\rightarrow$ Band}.
+Figure~\ref{fig:relation3} shows the result of our plaque test, given this new set of functional dependencies.
+Throughout, the coloring of the cells is darker.
+Moreover, more cells are colored.
+This reveals that the instance now contains additional redundancies.

+Notably, the entropy value for the band name \enquote{Anastacia} is as low as~0.4, since it may be recovered from several dependencies, such as \enquote{ID $\rightarrow$ Band} and \enquote{BYear $\rightarrow$ Band}.
+Thus, plaque is additive when an attribute occurs on the right-hand side of several functional dependencies. \end{example}